 It must come as a surprise to everyone who studies the cross of Christ that, historically speaking, there is no one clear idea of what took place there.
 Surely, this crucial act of God on our behalf is universally understood and agreed upon?
 Evidently not!
 No one questions that the cross is central to our salvation or that our sins were forgiven there.

-Mysteries at the Cross However, what actually happened and how it works to save us has been the subject of lively debate and shifting opinions for two thousand years.
+However, what actually happened and how it works to save us has been the subject of lively debate and shifting opinions for two thousand years.

 It seems that every age focuses upon some aspect of the cross which either meets their deepest need or reflects their cultural setting or both.
 Of the three dominant theories, the second one (with considerable modifications) leads the field in our day.

 Should we continue searching for the one and only "correct" theory?
 My own belief is that the Lord can accomplish many things at once, a trait He amply displayed when He said "Let there be light!"
 The cross is to redemption what those first words were to creation: the fountainhead of all that would follow.
 We should expect that no one theory would suffice to encapsulate this immense "making new" of the former creation, just as no one science can describe the wide range of the natural order.
 It may be "messy" to have such a proliferation of theories, but if you want quick closure to all your pressing questions, the Lord probably isn't the One to ask!

+Three Theories of the Atonement

 We may not have one definitive, final answer but we do have a wide array of fascinating insights and foundational truths.
 I think that it is just like the Lord to have worked patiently through the centuries and through differing cultural context to bring forth a fuller understanding of what He was doing at the cross.
 I firmly believe that they all fit together.
 To explore the question in a more organized way, I have grouped these ideas under three general headings: Christ as Victor, Victim and Vision.

 All three interpretations focus on aspects of the cross that are vital to our salvation.
 Moreover, because our battle is ongoing, it strengthens us to understand and embrace the full array of what has been won for us.
 One key to understanding these three theories is seeing that there are three "interested" parties which God worked through the cross to address: God Himself, Satan and humanity.
 It will help to think of these theories as complementary, not competing.
-For more insight-filled perspectives on our Lord see Jesus Our Savior at our website.

-Christ as Victor As Victor the atonement consists of Christ's triumph over His enemies and ours.
+Christ as Victor

+As Victor the atonement consists of Christ's triumph over His enemies and ours.
 This was the view of the Early Church fathers, beginning with Ireneaus of Lyon, and it held sway for the first thousand years of Christianity.
 As Victor Christ triumphed in two ways: by ransoming us with His life and by defeating Satan who held us captive.
+Unquestionably, these two explanations are marked down in scripture, but they fell out of favor as other theories emerged and as belief in the devil declined in scholarly circles.